H.E.A.R.T. Relationship Training

 During the course of the training, we will study and explore methods and techniques that emanate from a model of healing in which relationship has a key role.
 Therapists and other participants will acquire a comprehensive framework of knowledge, self-management and skills.

 Communication has a central role in all living systems.
 Without it, any self-organised entity would die.
 Therefore, it is of great value to understand what communication is designed to do and how to build it in healing ways.

 3. I Would Really Like To, But…: Self Competence And The Internal Parts

 If good relationships fail to grow, it is because of our own limitations.
-Maturity, as well as personal power and awareness, is needed to slowly expand towards relationship mastery.
-Therefore, we pay much attention to personal growth within the relational web of the training group, and we work with interpersonal issues that come up.
+Self-management, as well as courage and awareness, are needed to slowly expand towards relationship mastery.
+Here, we pay much attention to personal growth within the relational web of the training group, and we work with interpersonal issues that come up as we learn.

 4. From Intra To Inter: One-On-One Therapy

 There are times when the real relationship between therapist and client becomes part of the therapeutic process in one-on-one therapy.
-In long-term therapy, the relationship will change – it will become more equal, but never really equal.
-We need to know when and why to shift from an intrapersonal to an interpersonal approach.
-It is important to understand this shift of roles, and to train in the procedures and techniques of when we enter the path of becoming more of a real person for our client.
+In long-term therapy, the relationship might even change – it can possibly become a bit more equal, as the client might try to explore the reality of the therapeutic relationship.
+Therapists need to know if, when and why to shift to a more interpersonal approach, and how to do that.

-As the training group progresses and has more experiences together, we will apply the H.E.A.R.T. concepts of communication and transformation to the group as a whole.
-We will explore group dynamics in a Hakomi way.
-If things arise spontaneously, we will take the opportunity to learn from the emerging processes.
+As the training group progresses and has more experiences together, we may apply the H.E.A.R.T. concepts of communication and transformation to the group as a whole.
+We will explore group dynamics in a Hakomi way if problematic relationship issues in the group arise spontaneously and limit the learning process.
+Our intent is to take the situation as an opportunity to learn from the emerging processes.

 7. So Close To God And Yet In Hell: Love Relationships As A Path For Healing And The Transpersonal